cullena20/RobustMeanEstimation/README.md

 Mean estimators are located in Algorithms.
 Each mean estimator is of the form: mean_estimator(data, tau, **kwargs) => mean_estimate.
 Data is in the form of n by d numpy arrays, where n is the data size, and d is the dimensionality of the data.
 Tau is the expected corruption of the data. **kwargs are keyword arguments specific to the mean estimator.
 Mean_estimate is a d dimensional mean estimate.

 To call a mean estimator on your data, simply pass in the data and expected corruption.
 You can experiment with hyperparameters, but default values are already supplied for all estimators.
-Most estimators are not overly sensitive to the choice of expected corruption, so overestimates tend to work fine.
+Most estimators are not overly sensitive to the choice of expected corruption, so overestimates of tau tend to work fine.

 For example, to return means found by quantum entropy scoring, eigenvalue filtering, and median of means of your data simply run the following.